Domination and the Arts of Resistance: Hidden Transcripts

 “Scott argues his thesis uncompromisingly and with relentless power.
 From his vantage point it is easy to see through many standard illusions of social science. . . .
 Scott’s argument is all the more persuasive for the wealth of cases he brings under his magnifying-glass and for the vibrancy and liveliness of his style.
 One is tempted to say that his own discourse is a revelation of that transcript normally hidden by the ‘official’ discourse of sociology and an example of how rich and fascinating such hidden transcripts can be by comparison with the rhetoric of pretence.”—Zygmunt Bauman, Times Literary Supplement

-"Likely to become a classic work of theory in the social sciences and history.
-Its arguments are original, subtle, clear, and accessible to readers without theoretical inclinations."—John D. Rogers, The Journal of Asian Studies
+“Likely to become a classic work of theory in the social sciences and history.
+Its arguments are original, subtle, clear, and accessible to readers without theoretical inclinations.”—John D. Rogers, Journal of Asian Studies

-"A penetrating critique of theories of hegemony and false consciousness that see the subordinates as unreflecting consumers of dominant ideologies and that attribute manipulative skills solely to the powerful. . . .
-A wide-ranging discussion of the possibilities of the 'arts of political disguise'. . . .
-A very fine and suggestive book that has opened up many new avenues of exploration for all social scientists interested in the deeper complexities of power relationships."—Bob Scribner, American Journal of Sociology
+“A penetrating critique of theories of hegemony and false consciousness that see the subordinates as unreflecting consumers of dominant ideologies and that attribute manipulative skills solely to the powerful. . . .
+A wide-ranging discussion of the possibilities of the ‘arts of political disguise.’ . . .
+A very fine and suggestive book that has opened up many new avenues of exploration for all social scientists interested in the deeper complexities of power relationships.”—Bob Scribner, American Journal of Sociology

 “An amazingly prodigious, sophisticated book.”—Robin D. G. Kelley, American Quarterly